DHTMLX/gantt-docs/data/desktop/resource_management.md

 }
 ~~~

-In this mode, the dates of the resource assignment have exactly the same value as specified in the data and are not changed when the task is modified.
+In this mode, the dates of the resource assignment have exactly the same values as specified in the data and are not changed when the task is modified.

 The *delay* field doesn't affect the dates of the assignment when the *"fixedDates"* mode is used.